Canpake/Canpake.github.io/content/2-design/common-issues.md

 - If a question involves finding GCD/LCM of 2 numbers, the values given should be different
 - When calculating an answer in currency, the final answer should be in the proper denominations (i.e. not having 0.001 USD, or 0.5 JPY).

 Some of these are harder to deal with - such as picking 3 random points on a grid and making sure they form a triangle, not a line.
-The randomisation methods covered in [4.1.
-Introducing 'Randomness'](#41-introducing-randomness) may be able to help out with this.
+I'll attempt to cover some similar scenarios in [Section 3](/3-coding-techniques), and how you can get around this.

 If you forget to check for these conditions when randomising your values, then often you end up with a question that either sounds weird, or no longer assesses what was originally intended: